 Are 1.6 GPF Toilets Allowed in California?

-No, they are not.
-Due to the California Energy Commission, all units that are sold in California must use 1.28 gallons per flush or less.
+1.6 GPF toilets are not available in California, due to the California Energy Commission.
+All units sold within the state must use 1.28 gallons of water per flush or less.

 Most toilets today use up to 1.6 gallons per flush.
 However, some older models can use as much as 4 gallons or more, which leads to lots of money wasted at the end of the year, especially if you live in a large family.